Back to blog

 The Post Content Scanner modifies post_content in your wp_posts table.
 This is your actual post content — the HTML body of every post, page, and custom post type.
 Before running fixes, back up the table.

-If you have WP-CLI access:
+• WP-CLI, if you have shell access:

 wp db export --tables=wp_posts backup-before-content-fix.sql